Retirement and Financial Independence

 retirement-planning-compound-interest

-Utilizing accounts like Betterment and Acorns will really set you up for success.
+Utilizing accounts like Betterment and Acorns will set you up for success.
 For those who haven’t had a chance to read our Betterment review, it is a highly automated Robo-Advisor that takes into account your age and risk tolerance all to help you build an optimal portfolio.

-We really love this tool because it takes the aches and pains out of monthly wealth management and turns it into a few easy minutes each month.
+We love this tool because it takes the aches and pains out of monthly wealth management and turns it into a few easy minutes each month.

 You won’t have to research aggressive strategies to death anymore because Betterment solves this problem for you while looking at what your ultimate goals are and how to get you there.